 - RSIN (Legal Entities and Partnerships Information Number, tax number): 850954678

-- The purpose of Appsterdam is described in the mission statement above as well as in the statutes of the foundation, which you can find in the download section below.
+- The purpose and the policy of Appsterdam is described in the mission statement above as well as in the statutes of the foundation.
+Policy chances will be described in the annual report or (if needed) in separate policy plans.
+You can find these documents in the download section below.

 - Remuneration policies: Appsterdam board members, including the roles of chair, secretary and treasurer, do not receive a remuneration for their work as board member.
 As specific Appsterdam events may need dedicated production time during normal business hours, Appsterdam may for example hire producers, project managers, or promotors for such events.
 Board members may be engaged for such roles.